getsentry/sentry-docs/src/collections/_documentation/platforms/node/default-integrations.md

 _Import name: `Sentry.Integrations.FunctionToString`_

 This integration allows the SDK to provide original functions and method names, even when they are wrapped by our error or breadcrumbs handlers.

-### ExtraErrorData

-_Import name: `Sentry.Integrations.ExtraErrorData`_

-This integration extracts all non-native attributes from the Error object and attaches them to the event as the `extra` data.

 ## Node specific